romulorvs/prop-pick/README.md

 # PropPick

-*The easiest way to filter properties of an object*
+*The easiest way to filter an object properties*

 ```js
 // How to filter "a" and "c" from obj